HUGO

 Step 1

-Create a wrangler.toml file in the root of your project.
+Create a wrangler.jsonc file in the root of your project.

 Step 2

-Create a build.sh file in the root of your project.
+Create a build.sh file in the root of your project, adjusting the tool versions and time zone as needed.

 build.sh